How CBD Can Help With Nausea

 NOTE FOR FIRST TIME READERS: Cannabinoids – such as THC, CBD – and terpenes are the main medically active components in cannabis (aka marijuana).
 For more information on these components, and much more about the plant, see our section on the Science of Cannabis.

-Cannabis has been used since ancient times to treat nausea.
+Cannabis has been used since ancient times to treat and control nausea.
 The body contains naturally occurring cannabinoid receptors that are part of the endocannabinoid system, which is involved in regulating nausea and vomiting in humans as well as other animals.
 Ineffective treatment of chemotherapy-induced nausea and vomiting prompted the investigation of the anti-emetic properties of cannabinoids in the late 1970s and early 1980s. Δ9-Tetrahydrocannabinol (THC) is currently approved in the US (since 1985) as dronabinol (Marinol), for treating nausea and vomiting associated with chemotherapy.
 It is also used to treat anorexia.

 Dronabinol and ondansetron (a strong anti-emetic) or the combination of the two was part of a 5-day, double-blind, placebo-controlled study on chemotherapy-induced nausea and vomiting.
 An absence of nausea was 71% with dronabinol, 64% with ondansetron and 15% with placebo.
 This confirmed the anti-emetic effect of a THC-type drug.
 Cannabidiol (CBD) also suppresses nausea and vomiting within a limited dose range (in animal models).
 Sativex (CBD/THC approx. 1:1) has been found to decrease chemotherapy-induced nausea and vomiting in preclinical trials.